onap/archived-cli/docs/open_cli_schema_version_1_0.rst

 name
 ~~~~
 *name* entry uniquely identifies the given argument.
 It can be of any
-alphanumerical characters and dash(-).
+alpha-numerical characters and dash(-).
 For example to provide the http port of
 an service, the parameter could be:

     parameters: